vk-cs/docs-public/docs/en/tools-for-using-services/account/service-management/project-invitation/project-invitation.md

 ## Accept the invitation

-The login procedure depends on whether an account with your email is registered in VK Cloud or not.
+The authorization procedure depends on whether an account with your email is registered in VK Cloud or not.

 <tabs>
 <tablist>